 Carnivals and Entertainment Programmes

-Seven large-scale carnivals were organised during the year to celebrate traditional festivals and major festive days.
-The New Year's Eve Countdown Carnival 2008, held in Sha Tin Park and the Sha Tin Town Hall Plaza cum City Art Square attracted 70 000 visitors.
-The large crowd was entertained by a diverse programme comprising standard and Latin American dance, jazz and modern dance, a cappella singing, acrobatics, percussion and live band performances by local arts groups and talented young artists.
-In addition, energetic roving artists guided the public through the world-class sculptures embellishing City Art Square.
-The climax of the evening came with the countdown to the New Year, followed by spectacular pyrotechnics displays on stage and around the rooftops of the Sha Tin Town Hall complex.
+Seven large carnivals were organised during the year to celebrate traditional festivals and major festive days.
+The New Year’s Eve Countdown Carnival 2012, held in Sha Tin Park and at the Sha Tin Town Hall Plaza cum City Art Square, attracted 65 000 visitors.
+Audiences were entertained by a mix of programmes by youth champions of various disciplines along with talented artists, who delivered performances of Chinese percussion, band music, dances, magic, pop songs and yo yo skills.
+The evening climaxed with the New Year Countdown, followed by a spectacular pyrotechnics display over the Sha Tin Town Hall complex.

 To celebrate Mid-Autumn Festival and the Lunar New Year, the LCSD organised a number of large-scale lantern carnivals.
 Highlights included some spectacular ethnic dances and acrobatic displays by groups from Hunan and Yunan Honghezhou.
 These were sponsored by the Office for Cultural Affairs of Hong Kong, Macao and Taiwan Regions of the Mainland Ministry of Culture.

 The carnivals also featured examples of intangible cultural heritage (ICH) elements such as a fire dragon dancing parade, demonstrations of traditional lantern-making by local masters, and handcraft demonstrations by Guangdong and Macao artists.
 During both festivals, thematic lantern exhibitions were staged at the Hong Kong Cultural Centre Piazza, captivating thousands of locals and tourists.